MikeM711/Deep-Learning-Handwriting-Recognition/README.md

 <img width=600px src="https://raw.githubusercontent.com/MikeM711/Deep-Learning-Handwriting-Recognition/master/data/screenshot.png"/>

-## The Neural Network Models
+## The Neural Network Models: Jupyter Notebook

-The [Jupyter Notebook](https://github.com/MikeM711/Deep-Learning-Handwriting-Recognition/blob/master/data/Jupyter%20Notebook/Handwriting%20Recognition.ipynb) inside this repo describes how the neural network models were created for this web application
+The [Jupyter Notebook](https://github.com/MikeM711/Deep-Learning-Handwriting-Recognition/blob/master/data/Jupyter%20Notebook/Handwriting%20Recognition.ipynb) inside this repo describes how the neural network models were created for this web application.
+It goes step by step: from acquiring the outside dataset for learning to Heroku deployment.

-Models: `model_1.h5`, `model_2.h5` and `model_3.h5`
-- Architecture: 2 convolutional layers, 2 dense layers, 128 neurons, 0.2 dropout, ran at 10 epochs

-Models: `model_4.h5` and `model_5.h5`
-- Architecture: 2 convolutional layers, 2 dense layers, 64 neurons, 0.2 dropout, ran at 10 epochs

 ## How the Incoming Data is Fed Into The Models
 1. Example: A user writes and submits the handwriting, "Hey you", on the client.